Growing Oyster Mushrooms

 Growing mushrooms in buckets in a deeply rewarding experience.
 Fast growing, side fruiting species of oyster mushroom like the pink, yellow, white or blue oyster make excellent candidates for bucket cultivation.
 Top fruiting species like king oyster aren’t recommended for this method.

 In this guide we will demonstrate how to cultivate oyster mushrooms in buckets.
-We will be using a basic substrate of sugar cane mulch however this may be substituted with straw.
+We will be using a basic substrate of sugar cane mulch however this may be substituted with any variety of straw available.

 Pasteurisation is used to prepare the substrate for growing mycelium without being inhibited by colonies of competing pathogens, like yeast or mould.
 Pasteurisation is essential when growing oyster mushrooms in buckets.

 In this guide we will demonstrate the use of cold water lime pasteurisation which allows us to process a greater quantity of substrate without the use of heat.

 When possible we recommend hot water pasteurisation for fast and effective processing.